notrealatharv7/cep/README.md

 # Collab Notes

-A real-time classroom collaboration application built with Next.js, Firebase, and TypeScript.
+A real-time classroom collaboration application built with Next.js, Firebase Auth, MongoDB, and TypeScript.
 This application enables teachers and students to collaborate in real-time during classroom sessions.

 ## Features